 This 2017 Health Affairs blog from researchers at Brookings provides an overview of key data on surprise medical bills and discusses the legal and policy reasons why states alone cannot protect more than half of consumers with private health insurance.
 The blog discusses relevant federal laws (such as the Affordable Care Act and the Employee Retirement Income Security Act) and concludes with suggestions for crafting a federal solution to surprise medical bills.
-Find more analysis of the various federal proposals, congressional testimony, and more on federal efforts to address surprise medical bills here.
+Find more analysis of the No Surprises Act, congressional testimony, and more on federal efforts to address surprise medical bills here.

 - Consumers, Businesses, and Insurance Providers Come Together to Protect Americans from Surprise Medical Bills